-The gallbladder is an organ that stores bile — the substance that helps break down fats — that is created by the liver.
-(FYI, bile is the substance that gives urine and feces their distinctive colors.)
+The gallbladder is an organ that stores bile — the substance that helps break down fats — that is created by the liver (FYI, bile is the substance that gives urine and feces their distinctive colors).
 Gallstones and gallbladder inflammation (cholecystitis) may be brought on by high cholesterol diets.
-The response in What can I eat after having my gallbladder removed? in the Go Ask Alice! fitness and nutrition archives has more information on the gallbladder and gallbladder problems.
+Check out What can I eat after having my gallbladder removed? for more information on the gallbladder and gallbladder problems.

 You mentioned that your doctor chalked up your stomach problems to eating oily and greasy foods.
 Although it may be difficult to pinpoint the exact cause of these symptoms without the appropriate diagnostic tests, you may want to consider cutting down on greasy foods and see if your stomach problems lessen or disappear completely.
 It also may not hurt (too much) to consider adopting strategies for eating a nutritious, well-balanced diet.
-If so, go ahead and check out the responses in Kickstart for getting healthy eating and exercise plan in gear, Dining out's effects on health, Good vs. bad fats, and What to Eat in the Go Ask Alice! fitness and nutrition archives for some tips.
+If so, go ahead and check out Kickstart for getting healthy eating and exercise plan in gear, Dining out's effect on health, Good vs. bad fats, and What to eat? for some tips.

 As for acne, it's not the grease in your food that causes the zit-producing "greased lighting" on your T-zone.
 Rather, acne occurs when skin pores get clogged by oil and dead skin cells.
-If your acne is bothering you and you would like some tips on how to deal with it, Acne treatment in the Go Ask Alice! general health archives may have some informative options.
+If your acne is bothering you, there are a number of helpful strategies outlined in the related Q&A Acne treatment that might prove helpful.
 However, a health care provider (such as a dermatologist) is the best one to help you decide how to banish those blemishes.